jmswaney/thesis/source/15_Phenotyping.md

 surface of the ventricles, we observed a strong positional correlation within the organoid (Figure \ref{phenotyping-3}g).
 As expected, surface cytoarchitecture appears at the surface organoid due to the abrupt disappearance of cells beyond the organoid’s border.
-We also detected“adjacent ventricles” cytoarchitecture on ventricle surfaces facing towards nearby ventricles.
+We also detected “adjacent ventricles” cytoarchitecture on ventricle surfaces facing towards nearby ventricles.
 A survey of a hundred random biopsies shows a spectrum of different cell profiles and we explored whether ventricle size may affect cell frequency (Figure